7 years on, reality show winner awaits his promised movie role

-Piyush Chopra had won reality show Zee Cinestars in 2007 and was offered a role in a movie; seven years later, he only has one mahurat shot to his name; he has now filed a police complaint against the producers of the show
+Piyush Chopra had won Zee Cinestars in 2007 and was offered a film role; 7 years later, he only has one mahurat shot to his name and has now filed a police complaint against show's producers

 For people without any backing in the film industry, reality shows offer the best shot at Bollywood.
 Little wonder, then, that thousands of starry-eyed men and women, many of them from small towns, queue up for a chance to showcase their talent and make it big.